-When, as a result of the procedure above, a staff member is transferred to another structure within the Agency, his or her DoI shall be updated and submitted for screening to the Ethics officer and the new reporting officer.
+When, as a result of the procedure above, a staff member is transferred to another Sector or Unit, his or her ADOI shall be updated and submitted to his or her new line manager for screening.

-The procedure laid down above also applies to updated Dols.
+The procedure laid down above also applies to updated ADoIs.